puliceem/aero-equations/README.md

-These are equations used in the following aerospace classes:
+Python version 3.12.4 used from anaconda navigator.
+These are equations used in the following aerospace classes: aerospace computing; gas dynamics; flight mechanics; air-breathing propulsion; rocket propulsion
-    aerospace computing
-    gas dynamics
-    flight mechanics